RickardHultgren/gnomyframework/Gnomy_Framework.md

 -   **Strengths**: What abilities, traits, or skills do you bring to this moment?

 -   **Possibilities**: What courses of action exist?
-Be creative---don't filter options yet.
+Be creativedon't filter options yet.

 -   **Assets**: What tangible and intangible resources (e.g., tools,